Hermann-web/blog/docs/blog/posts/software-and-tools/dev/version-control/git/git-pull-vs-git-merge-equivalence.md

 However, they differ in approach:

-- __`git pull origin dev`__:
+=== ":octicons-file-code-16: __`git pull origin dev`__"

     - Combines `git fetch` (retrieve changes from the remote repository) and `git merge` (integrate changes into your local branch) in one step.
     - Fetches changes from the remote `dev` branch and immediately merges them into your current local branch.

-- __`git merge origin/dev`__:
+=== ":octicons-file-code-16: __`git merge origin/dev`__"

     - Directly attempts to merge changes from the remote `dev` branch into your current local branch without explicitly fetching changes separately.
     - Assumes you already have the remote branch's changes available in your local repository.

 ### Practical Considerations

 - `git pull` is often preferred for its convenience and safety in ensuring your local branch is up-to-date with the remote before merging.